mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 # BONUS: How to use the 7 Most Important DataExplorer Plots

 As an extra special bonus, I figured I'd teach you not only how to make the report BUT how to use the report too.
-I know, I'm too kind.

 Here's how to get the most out of your automatic EDA report.
-If you'd like the code to produce the individual plots, simply sign up for our [free R-tips codebase](https://learn.business-science.io/r-tips-newsletter).
+If you'd like to **get the code to produce the individual plots**, just [sign up for my FREE R-tips codebase](https://learn.business-science.io/r-tips-newsletter).
+You'll get all the code sent to your email plus more R-Tips every week.

 ## 1. Basic Statistics